chrnolte/places-conus/docs/data/parcels.rst

 .. attribute:: mv_t_za

    Market value of property (both land and buildings) in ZTRAX assessor data.
-Used to identify :any:`Mostly vacant` parcel types and to filter out sales with extremely large discrepancies between sales prices and estimated market value.
+Used to identify :any:`"mostly" vacant parcels <"Mostly" vacant parcels>` and to filter out sales with extremely large discrepancies between sales prices and estimated market value.

 .. attribute:: val_b_za